brootware/staging.github.io/_posts/2022-02-05-aws-bucket-security.md

 }
 ```

-The answer for the question is as below date time format.
+The answer to the question is as below date-time format.
 2018-11-19 20:54:31 UTC

 ### What is the name of the first generated event -according to time?